projectcontour/contour/SECURITY.md

 The Contour project expects that access logging will be carefully configured and that the owner of Contour will ensure that access logs cannot be easily modified or disabled via Contour's config.

 #### External access to Envoy
 External application consumers have no access to Contour, and relatively small access to Envoy.
-However, any vulnerabilities in Envoy itself also apply to Contour's installation of Envoy, so the Contour team issues Contour patch releases each time an Envoy security release is issued, in which we update the expected version of Envoy in our example deployment and make the community aware of the fix for the vulnerability.
+However, any vulnerabilities in Envoy's traffic processing (which external users do have access to) also apply to Contour's installation of Envoy, so the Contour team issues Contour patch releases each time an Envoy security release is issued, in which we update the expected version of Envoy in our example deployment and make the community aware of the fix for the vulnerability.

+Aside from ensuring that Envoy is patched regularly, Contour ensures that external access to Envoy is limited to only the ports that are designed to pass traffic.

 #### Contour owner attacks
 In general, we expect the operator of Contour to have full control over the installation, and so assume positive intent on their part, because a malicious administrator is not possible to deal with in this scope.